Murder of Jodi Jones: Suspicion falls on Mitchell

 School authorities cited concern about Mitchell's safety in unsuccessfully attempting to prevent his return to school; two months after the murder he was suspended after objecting to being separated from other pupils.

 After the discovery of the body, Mitchell was initially questioned as a witness; he quickly became the main focus of the investigation.
 Ten months later he was arrested and charged with the crime.
 He was also charged with the possession of a knife or knives in public places, including St David's High School, and of supplying cannabis.
-The timing of this meant that he could be tried as an adult in court.
-Police were later criticised for infringing his human rights by questioning him without a solicitor present.
+Police were later criticised for infringing his human rights by questioning him without a solicitor present, although it was also ruled that this interview had not affected the key prosecution evidence.

+Suspicion was also focused on Mitchell due to his taste in music and his alleged fascination with Satanism.
+He had an interest in Marilyn Manson.
+On his school books were found messages written such as "Satan master, lead us into HELL" and "I offer my flesh, blood and soul to the dark lord of hell!", as well as references to Manson.
+Mitchell's schoolbooks that had such phrases written all over their covers were photographed and shown in the press.

-During a search of his home, detectives confiscated a copy of The Golden Age of Grotesque by Marilyn Manson containing the short film Doppelherz.
-It was purchased two days after Jones's death.
+During a search of his home, detectives found 20 bottles of urine in his bedroom and confiscated a copy of The Golden Age of Grotesque by Marilyn Manson containing the short film Doppelherz.
+It was purchased two days after Jones's death, and Mitchell was known to have subsequently watched it.
 A ten-minute excerpt from the film, as well as several paintings by Manson depicting the Black Dahlia's mutilated body, were presented as evidence during the trial.
+The film included images of apparently naked women being tied together and abducted.
+Manson had a "Golden Age of the Grotesque" exhibition on his website at the time, featuring images depicting the mutilation and murdering of actress Elizabeth Short in the Black Dahlia case.